rkirov/blog/content/posts/why_lean.md

 draft: false
 ---

+# Why formalize mathematics - more than catching errors

 I read a good [post](https://lawrencecpaulson.github.io/2025/10/15/Proofs-trivial.html) by one of the authors of the Isabelle theorem prover, that got me thinking.
 The author, Lawrence Paulson, observed that most math proofs are trivial, but writing them (preferably with a proof assistant) is a worthwhile activity, for reasons similar to safety checklists - "Not every obvious statement is true."